-

 Novel Writing on Edge - Nuance, Bewares, Actual Results

 Platitudes, entitled amateurism, popular delusions, and erroneous information are all conspicuously absent from this collection.
-From concept to query, the goal is to provide you, the aspiring author, with the skills and knowledge it takes to realistically compete in today's market.
-Just beware because we do have a sense of humor.
+From concept to query, the goal is to provide you, the aspiring author, with the skills and knowledge it takes to realistically compete.
+Our best Algonkian craft archives.

 - posts